-Does regulation prohibit unsolicited communications?
+Does regulation prohibit unsolicited communications (eg, by e-mail, SMS)?
 Are there exceptions to the prohibition?

 Unsolicited communications sent by e-mail are allowed in Chile only for advertising purposes.
 This kind of communication shall comply with several conditions, such as the obligation of the sender to clearly specify its advertising purposes and the sender's identity.
 Additionally, unsolicited advertising communications shall contain a valid e-mail address to which the receiver may demand the suspension of the e-mails.
 Once such suspension is requested, the sender of the unsolicited communications shall immediately stop them.